Wondering how to start homeschooling without going broke (or losing your mind)?

 At times, we were frightened and frustrated by some “bad witches” and tricky situations.

 But, we picked up some fantastic tips and ideas that made our homeschool adventures easier, enjoyable, and more affordable.
+And I love how you can use these ideas to even start homeschooling today!

 But, You’ll Discover Amazing Ways to Thrive!